Cantona (archaeological site)

 The site comprises a road network with over 500 cobblestone causeways, more than 3,000 individual patios, residences, 24 ball courts and an elaborate acropolis with multiple ceremonial buildings and temples.

 These impressive buildings were constructed with carved stones (one atop the other) without any Stucco or cement mortar.
-Its population is estimated at about 80,000 inhabitants at its peak.
+Its population is estimated at 80,000 inhabitants at its peak.
 It is believed that trade was an important activity.
 It certainly was built with a definite urban design and walkways connecting each and every part of the city.
 The "First Avenue" is 563 meters in length.
 Cantona was contemporary of Teotihuacan.

 Its inhabitants were mainly agricultural farmers and traders, particularly for obsidian, obtained from Oyameles-Zaragoza mountains surrounding the city.
 Additionally, they may have been supplying the lowlands with a derivative of the maguey plant, pulque.
 After Chichimec's invasions in the 11th century, Cantona was abandoned.

 So far, 27 ballgame courts have been found in Cantona, a quantity that symbolizes the power maintained over other peoples by managing the largest ceremonial center of their time, where the losers in the game were slaughtered, a source of pride for the people.